paigeweber13/fine-hardware-visualization/README.md

         - even trying to move a counter that works on FIXC0 to FIXC2 will not work
 	 - if we add a TON of counters, are results similar?
+        - abstracted ones are, but no extrapolation is done for actual counts
  - check out brandon's bw and lat code, report on that
  - How does likwid behave when you..
+  - NOTE: expected performance is 371 GFlop/s
  	- pin 1 omp thread to each physical thread?
+    - 193.8 GFlop/s
  	- pin 1 omp thread to each physical core?
+    - likwid calls both threads and cores "threads"
+    - pinned one thread to core 0 and one thread to core 2
+    - got 100.1 GFlop/s
  	- pin multiple omp threads to one physical thread?
     - according to
       https://github.com/RRZE-HPC/likwid/wiki/TutorialMarkerC#problems , this
       is not supported.
 Access to hash table entries is not thread safe
+    - I tried it anyways.
+      - most threads reported "-22" for all counters... some kind of code?
+      - still did all operations
+      - reported 56.8 GFlop/s, which is about 1/4 our 4-core measurement and
+        1/2 our 2-core measurement
   - start with pinning 1 omp thread to each physical thread and then partway through execution shift all omp threads to one physical thread (use pthread_setaffinity_np to migrate threads)